Know your rights when facing credit card fraud

 After you report to them, providing a copy of your FTC identity theft report, lenders and debt collectors should not report fraudulent accounts to the credit bureaus.
 Debt collectors should also stop contacting you about the debt.

-Avoid being a fraud victim
+Tips to avoid being a fraud victim

 Even though you are not responsible for unauthorized charges, it is best to avoid being a fraud victim in the first place.
 For one, the losses sustained by the card networks as a result of fraud are likely to be passed on to consumers in some form.